 One of the first pieces of documentation required for the process is also among the most useful: your business plan.
 A business plan is required for EB-5 applicants, and it is strenuously reviewed for both immigration compliance and feasibility.
 Unlike a run-of-the-mill business plan, an EB-5 plan must showcase a feasible economic impact, outline job creation and meet the requirements of the USCIS, as determined by an adjudicator, who will review the application and its accompanying materials.

 However, in addition to meeting minimum application requirements, your business plan serves as a series of guideposts as you prepare the rest of your documentation and set out to prove the overall positive economic impact your proposal will generate.
+When you get help in writing a professional business plan, you can be confidant that the finished product meets the highest requirements while still providing you with guidance into the future.

 Your comprehensive business plan will also serve as a roadmap to success once your application is approved, allowing you to more easily attain the goals set out by the EB-5 requirements.